 Joost Jansen (1988) is a PhD candidate at the Faculty of Social Sciences (Department of Public Administration and Sociology).
 His research activities specifically cover the sub project that studies athletic migration in the context of the Olympic Games.
 He holds a master’s degree in Sociology.
 During his studies he developed an academic interest in various issues related to migration.
 After his studies, he worked as a research assistant.
 He has written several reports for the OECD and the Ministry of the Interior, for instance on socioeconomic implications of emigration from Baltic States.
 As an academic teacher, Joost has taught a broad range of courses, varying from advanced statistics to theoretical sociology.
 In his PhD project Joost focusses on (historically) mapping patterns of migration in the Olympics, which hasn’t been done before.
 Next to merely mapping these patterns, he’ll also study the implications of athletic migration in the context of the Olympics.
 Firstly, he will try to relate athletic migration to Olympic performance.
 Ultimately, his research aims to understand how national identity is negotiated in the context of the Olympics, a globally mediatized spectacle that reflects and reproduces nationalism.

-Jacco van Sterkenburg works as an Assistant Professor in the Department of Media & Communication at Erasmus University.
+Jacco van Sterkenburg works as an Associate Professor in the Department of Media & Communication at Erasmus University.
 He obtained his PhD at the Humanities faculty of Utrecht University in 2011.
 In addition, Jacco has an MA (Drs.) degree in Psychology at Utrecht University with a specialization in Cross-cultural Psychology.
 Jacco van Sterkenburg’s dissertation Race, Ethnicity and the Sport Media dealt with sport media (re)constructions of race/ethnicity and gender.
 Before starting at Erasmus University in March 2013, Jacco worked as a researcher and lecturer with the Media and Culture Studies department and the Utrecht School of Governance (both Utrecht University).
 From 2002 until 2007, he worked as a researcher at the Mulier Institute, a Dutch centre for social science research in sports.
 For the past years, Jacco van Sterkenburg’s research focused in particular on the following topics:

 - race/ethnicity, nationality, and gender in mediated football in an internationally comparative perspective;